Strategies for Spending Less

 - Some job training programs provide childcare.
-For more information, check Community Agencies That Can Help, another fact sheet in this series.
+For more information, check Community Agencies That Can Help, another fact sheet in this Getting Through Tough Times series.

 - Carefully consider each gift or donation.
 Reduce monetary giving and donate services instead.
 Make gifts instead of buying them, or give services such as babysitting, elder care, house watching or pet care.

-- Consider the cost of habits such as smoking and drinking alcoholic beverages.
+- Consider the cost of habits such as gambling, smoking, and drinking alcoholic beverages.
 These habits are expensive and you may want to reduce or eliminate them.
 You may lower health care costs as well.

 - Stop magazine or newspaper subscriptions when it is time to renew them.
-Use your public library to find information you may need from these sources.
+Use your public library or the Internet to find information you may need from these sources.

 - Set a reasonable amount for children's allowances and have a definite understanding with them about what they cover.